10 Jun Real Wedding: Clarissa & Gordon

 Everything came together perfectly as I walked down the aisle with my father while ‘Find Someone Like You’ by Snoh Aalegra played as the soundtrack to our love.
 My mother and Gordon’s father officiated the intimate ceremony.
 The Best Man, Chandler, ensured all the viewers on Zoom could see and hear it.
 Chandler’s wife, Lacey, created the beautiful bridal bouquet and boutonnieres for the ceremony.
 Shalayne, my Matron of Honor, presented a broom (created by her mother!) for us to “jump the broom.”
 The “Jumping the Broom” is a ceremony in which the bride and groom, either at the ceremony or at the reception, jump over the broom to enter a new adventure as husband and wife.
 It signifies the entrance into a new life and our creation of a new family by symbolically “sweeping away” our former single lives, former problems, and concerns,

 Gordon and I later changed into a second outfit, which included Kobe Bryant (24) jerseys and Air Jordans.
-Gordon has always been a huge Kobe Bryant fan and wanted to honor his legacy by wearing his jersey.
+Since Gordon has always been a huge Kobe Bryant fan we wanted to honor his legacy by wearing his jersey.
 It also happened to be the date of the wedding.
 We concluded with a reception in our apartment catered by our favorite neighborhood taco joint!
 Even though it wasn’t exactly as planned, it was perfect!

 Did anything funny or unexpected happen?

 At the conclusion of the ceremony, the photographer led us downstairs for pictures.
 Little did we know, the bridal party arranged a surprise wedding parade.
-Once Gordon and I reached the bottom of the stairs to exit the apartment building, we were greeted with donuts, mimosas, and celebratory cheers.
+When Gordon and I reached the bottom of the stairs to exit the apartment building we were greeted with donuts, mimosas, and celebratory cheers.
 Our friends and family stood by and drove by with signs, gifts, and flowers to honor our union.